Partial wave analysis of the charmed baryon hadronic decay $\Lambda_c^+\to\Lambda\pi^+\pi^0$: Partial wave analysis

 \subsection{Decay asymmetry parameters}

 The decay asymmetry parameters $\alpha$ are related to the interference effects among the different partial waves, and the corresponding expressions are considered in the formula of the partial wave amplitudes.
-Ignoring all intermediate terms, the helicity amplitude of a two-body decay can be written under LS coupling expansion~\cite{LScoupling} as
+When the intermediate state is at its nominal mass, the helicity amplitude of a two-body decay can be written under LS coupling expansion~\cite{LScoupling} as

 where $g_{ls}$ is the partial wave amplitude.

 When considering the decay $\Lambda\to p \pim$, the two helicity amplitudes are obtained as

 and the $\Lambda$ decay asymmetry parameter $\alpha_{\Lambda}$ is expressed as